NirantK/nirantk.github.io/content/writing/breaking-into-nlp.md

 _Bulk of this is borrowed from notes made my teammate and friend at Verloop.io's NLP/ML team of our conversations.
 I've taken the liberty to remove our internal slang and some boring stuff_.

-Q: I want to build a community around me on NLP.
-How can I get discovered by others?
+**I want to build a community around me on NLP.
+How can I get discovered by others?**

-A: Broadly speaking, the aim in forming connections can be split into Long Term and Short term.
+Broadly speaking, the aim in forming connections can be split into Long Term and Short term.
 A short term aim would be where you can receive something immediate out of the connections or a particular connection itself.
 This could be a collaboration, correspondence, recommendation/advice or anything else.

 A more long-term, strategic aim would be a well defined long term goal that requires multiple steps to achieve.
 A strategic aim could involve multiple tactical steps.
 This is also, what we like to call friendship in some polite-speak areas of the world.

-Q: I have no immediate goals or projects, just need some basic ideas on how to be a part of the ML community.
+**I have no immediate goals or projects, just need some basic ideas on how to be a part of the ML community.**

-A: Find interests of people and do something for them.
+Find interests of people and do something for them.
 Many people simply ask questions on Twitter, or you can infer what they are interested in looking at their Linkedin/work and their personal blogs.

-Q: What would be a good starting point for this?
+**What would be a good starting point for this?**

-A: A very easy thing to start with is literature review.
+A very easy thing to start with is literature review.
 Specially, for new topics being researched by influential people in the field.
 A good literature review shows your interest and willingness to help.
 Opens door to communication.

 A good place to find what topics are missing a decent literature review:
 Go through NLP reddit r/LanguageTechnology or subreddits for Deep Learning, Machine Learning and so on.